Ventana Off-trail Hiking Route

 Since the track is mostly not on regular trails and not familiar to many, the interactive map on right displays my interactive Big Sur Trailmap with the nominal Sea-to-Sky route overlaid as a magenta line.
 Seeking to similarly inspire others, I've added panorama photos (taken on several hikes) which you can view by clicking the camera icons.
 This route uses unmaintained usetrails of varying and uncertain condition, at times brushy with poor tread.

-Hiking poles are definitely helpful on descent ("two legs good, four legs better") when the steepness can be problematic - especially when the grass is dry and slippery (with dry grass, if you can descend without slipping and falling at least once you are doing better than Paul or I).
+Hiking poles are definitely helpful ("two legs good, four legs better"), especially on descent when the steepness can be problematic - and most useful when the grass is dry and slippery (with dry grass, if you can descend without slipping and falling at least once you are doing better than Paul or I).
 Note that when descending Stone Ridge, you leave its ridgeline after crossing the Stone Ridge Trail - continuing down the ridgeline eventually leads to brush and cliffs, as a few have discovered for themselves.
 Also note that crossing Limekiln Creek can be difficult after heavy rains.
 And of course if there are clouds, most likely to occur at lower elevations at the start of the day, you aren't going to see much!

-At the lower end, those wishing to make the symbolic finger dip into the ocean now usually follow the recently completed Alvin Trail (but with a different, state-bureaucrat-prescribed offical name) in Limekiln State Park, which winds though redwoods to intersect the Twitchel Flat Usetrail, in lieu of the walk along Route 1 which Robert had to make.
-Alternatively, you can opt to skip that finger dip and instead park and start at the west end of the Twitchel Flat Usetrail (an old roadbed visible from the highway, just north of the rockshed bridge)
+At the start, those wishing to make the symbolic finger dip into the ocean usually follow the recently completed Alvin Trail (local name - its state-bureaucrat-prescribed offical name is Pitkins Curve Trail) in Limekiln State Park, which winds though redwoods to intersect the Twitchel Flat Usetrail, in lieu of the walk along Route 1 which Robert had to make.
+Alternatively, or if Limekiln State Park is closed, you can skip that finger dip and instead park and start along Route 1 at the west end of the Twitchel Flat Usetrail (an old roadbed visible from the highway, just north of the rockshed bridge)

-Due to the descent difficulty, some prefer to use the Gamboa and Stone Ridge Trails for an alternative descent which avoids the Stone Ridge Firebreak section, making a "lollipop" loop showing different aspects of the Cone Peak environment (notably views of Sugar Pines and endemic Santa Lucia Fir).
-Still, descent along the firebreak is more spectacular than the ascent since you continuously view Big Sur below your feet as you hike.
+Descending, due to the steepness of the Stone Ridge Firebreak some prefer to use the Gamboa and Stone Ridge Trails for an alternative descent which avoids that section, making a "lollipop" loop which provides a different experience of the Cone Peak environment (notably views of Sugar Pines and endemic Santa Lucia Fir).
+Still, descent along the firebreak is more spectacular than the ascent since you continuously view the Big Sur coast below your feet as you hike.

 The hike's main attractions are its spectacular and varying scenic beauty and natural surroundings.
-Non-scenic points of interest are remnants of the old Twitchel homestead (stone fireplace and cistern) and the now closed USFS fire lookout atop Cone Peak - and, if you can spot it from afar, an old Limekiln chimney built atop a coastline ridgelet.
+Points of interest are remnants of the old Twitchel homestead (stone fireplace and cistern) and the now closed USFS fire lookout atop Cone Peak - and, if you can spot it from afar, an old chimney built atop a coastline ridgelet.

 An Appeal: Increased usage has stripped the grass cover on some very steep sections, with erosion then creating small gulleys with exposed gravel - ugly scars giving slippery footing.
 Please do your bit to mitigate this by moving side-to-side in such areas, instead of directly up the slope, trampling side vegetation if necessary.
 Creating small or large zigzags, instead following the same well-trodden direct route, will help the land to heal - else the path will worsen and be less enjoyable.
 And zigzags also makes both climb and descent of steep sections less stressful for the hiker.